Syrian government falls to fast-moving rebels, ending 50 years of iron rule by the Assad family

 The rebels had already seized the cities of Aleppo and Hama, as well as large parts of the south, in a fast-moving offensive that began Nov.
 27.

-HTS controls much of northwest Syria and in 2017 set up a "salvation government" to run day-to-day affairs in the region.
+HTS set up a "salvation government" in 2017 to administer a large region in northwestern Syria under its control.
 In recent years, HTS leader Abu Mohammed al-Golani has sought to remake the group's image, cutting ties with al-Qaida, ditching hard-line officials and vowing to embrace pluralism and religious tolerance.

 “Golani has made history and sparked hope among millions of Syrians," said Dareen Khalifa, a senior adviser with the International Crisis Group and an expert on Syrian groups.
 "But he and the rebels now face a formidable challenge ahead.
 One can only hope they rise to the occasion.”